catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 * it includes all fuel types
 * it includes all states
 * it includes all years

+TODO: do an example for facets, then break out sessions start here. challenge is "look at the metadata, figure out what's relevant, figure out what values you can pass, pass them in and see if it fixed the problem."
+If your group is really fast, keep doing more versions of this.
+Then we'll come back and make the full URL together.

 Let's tackle these one at a time, starting with the yearly data.